fssa-batch3/vignesh.ramachandran__web_project/README.md

         1. Log in as a buyer.
         2. Click the "profile" icon which is at the top right of the page.
 Then click the "My orders"
         3. It navigate to the my orders page.
+        4. User can see the list of orders.
+        5. Then click the "View Details" button to the order details.
+        6. It navigate to the order details page.
+        7. Here you can see the order details like no_of_guest, price, delivery date and order status.
-        4. Click the "Cancel" button which menu you want to cancel.
+        8. Click the "Cancel" button which menu you want to cancel.
 (Note: Not delivered menu only allow to cancel)
-        5. Then it ask the reason.
+        9. Then it ask the reason.
 In the reason box you should enter the reason.
-        6. Then press "ok".
+        10. Then press "ok".
     - Expected Result:
         - The order status changed from Not deliverd to Cancelled.
         - The order is cancelled.